Midori Ito: Career

 Ito won her first national championship in the 1985 season, but was unable to compete at that year's World Championships after again breaking her ankle.
 From that time on, she increased the number of triple jumps she would attempt in the free skating.
 From 1985 to 1987, Ito's free skating included seven triple jumps, but she would not always perform them cleanly.
 She would attempt a triple toe loop-triple toe loop combination, a Lutz jump, a flip jump, a loop jump, a Salchow jump in combination and another solo Salchow jump.

 Ito placed 5th at the 1988 Winter Olympics in Calgary, Alberta, Canada.
 In Calgary, she performed a double loop-triple loop in the short program, and seven triples in the free skating: Lutz, flip, double Axel-half loop-triple Salchow combination, loop, triple toe loop-triple toe loop combination, and another Salchow.
 She received the best technical scores given, two 5.8 and seven 5.9 marks, despite skating before the final flight.
 Her successful seven triple jumps were two more than any of the other skaters even attempted.
+Figure skating writer and historian Ellyn Kestnbaum speculates that Ito's low marks in compulsory figures took her out of contention for a medal, which might have influenced the judges to award her lower scores in her short and free skating programs.
+Kestnbaum also states that her technically difficult free skate would have held up well against the most difficult programs performed by female single skaters ten years later, and that as of 2003, "the quality of her jumps (apart from the less-preferred high wrapped position of her free leg while in the air) has never been equaled".
+Ito's presentation marks also suffered, despite her "high energy and pleasing cheerfulness", due to her tendency to keep her back and shoulders stiff, which resulted in a lack of fluidity and sublety in her musical expressiveness.

 Later that same year, she perfected the triple Axel, which she had been working on since her early teens, and landed it at a regional competition in the Aichi Prefecture.
 She became the first woman to land it in international competition at the 1988 NHK Trophy.
 She then repeated the feat at the World Championships in 1989.
 Ito thus became the first woman to execute all six possible triple jumps in World competition: Axel, Lutz, flip, loop, Salchow, and toe loop.
 She was 6th in the compulsory figures but made up for it.
 She won the gold medal with a flawless free skating when she received 6.0s for technical merit from five of the nine judges, receiving 5.9s from the rest.
 Her win at the 1989 World Championships was the first world title in the sport for an Asian competitor.